Tax stamp

 Other developments relating to fees charged to foreigners

-The amount of the tax for a long-stay visa as a residence permit or as an exemption from a residence permit is set at €300 from 1er May, against €200 for now.
+The amount of the tax for a long-stay visa as a residence permit or as an exemption from a residence permit has been set at €300 since 1er May, against €200 before.
 A reduced rate is charged for certain statutes (seasonal worker, student, family reunification, job search or company creation, etc.).
-This reduced rate will be 100 €, compared to 50 € currently.
+This reduced rate is now €100, compared to €50 previously.

 Agenda